Delisting an ebook from Draft2Digital or Smashwords is necessary if you want to enrol your title with Amazon KDP Select.

 However, it is most reassuring to know that both Smashwords and Draft2Digital have accepted the reality, and are assisting self-publishing authors to be able to enrol in KDP Select without any difficulty.

-Of course, returning an ebook listing is very easy, and I believe both aggregators work on the principal that their authors will, like me, return to open-publishing soon enough.
+Of course, returning an ebook listing is very easy, and I believe both aggregators work on the principle that their authors will, like me, return to open-publishing soon enough.